Australian contribution to UNTAG: Australian political context

 In the Official History of Australian Peacekeeping, Humanitarian and Post-Cold War Operations, author David Horner stated that the Australian government led by Robert Menzies was loath to criticise South Africa during the 1950s.
 At that time Australia generally opposed anti-colonial movements (which were often supported by the Soviets or China), believing them part of a worldwide communist offensive.
 Indeed, as late as 1961 Australia (and Britain) abstained from a vote to condemn South Africa in the UN.

 It was not until 1962 that Australia voted for a UN resolution condemning South Africa for its actions in South-West Africa, a change in policy led by External Affairs Minister Garfield Barwick.
 Initially in opposition, until he was Prime Minister Gough Whitlam was a vocal advocate of independence for Namibia.
 Over the following two decades, Australia played a small (but significant) role in supporting Namibian independence.
 Political leaders from both benches of Parliament, including Prime Ministers Whitlam and Malcolm Fraser, were active internationally in their support of independence for Namibia while in office.
 As a result, Australia was involved in the UN process almost from the start.
 In 1972 Australia voted in favour of a UN trust fund, and two years later it was elected to the UN Council for Namibia.
 Australia pledged support for UNTAG at the inception of the UN plan for Namibia with Resolution 435 in September 1978, and made an important contribution to UN deliberations about Namibia while a non-permanent member of the UN Security Council in 1985–1986.

 Behind the scenes, the composition of the force Australia would contribute was not agreed in principle until late 1978; options discussed at the time were a logistic force and an infantry battalion group.
 By October 1978 Prime Minister Fraser had publicly stated that he wanted to send a peacekeeping force to Namibia; however, this was not broadly supported.
-A November 1978 article in The Bulletin claimed that the Defence Department was "dead against" a commitment, and in January 1979 the The Daily Telegraph and Canberra Times reported that Fraser, Andrew Peacock (Foreign Affairs) and Jim Killen (Defence) were "involved in a row" over the plan.
+A November 1978 article in The Bulletin claimed that the Defence Department was "dead against" a commitment, and in January 1979 The Daily Telegraph and Canberra Times reported that Fraser, Andrew Peacock (Foreign Affairs) and Jim Killen (Defence) were "involved in a row" over the plan.
 The following month, a Cabinet submission stated that the UN proposal had a "reasonable prospect" of success, and Cabinet approved the commitment of an engineer force of 250 officers and men and a national headquarters and support element of 50 on 19 February.
 Horner noted that there was very little criticism of this decision in the press at the time, and the decision was accepted without question.